weshebert20/css-html-forms-lab/README.md

 ### Intro

-In a web development role, you might find yourself asked to perform multiple roles - such as implementation AND basic design of a web page.
-In cases like these, its important to be able to mock up simple interfaces that match current design standards - whether or not they're perfectly designed or not.
+In a web dev job, you might find yourself asked to perform multiple roles - such as implementation AND basic design of a web page.
+In cases like these, its important to be able to mock up simple interfaces that match current design standards - whether or not they're "perfectly" designed or not.

 Even if you don't consider yourself "artistically inclined", its important to be able to mimic basic design patterns seen in modern websites.
 This way, clients/users testing your code have some idea what to expect from their interaction with your work.
 Otherwise, your client might take bad design to mean "bad code".